 Therefore, you will want to be sure that you purchase a chef’s knife which is not only sharp when you buy it but will also stay sharp and can be sharpened easily.

 When it comes to cooking there are just a handful of kitchen tools you actually need.
 Chef’s knife has become more like an all-purpose knife and is the favourite of many home and restaurant chefs.
 Its ability to chop, slice, dice and mince make this knife a must have to any kitchen.

 When getting your kitchen knife, make sure the blade extends the entire length of the knife, including through the handle.
 Low-quality plastic or wooden handles attached to a metal blade can break over time.

-- it needs to be comfortable to hold and use.
+- comfortable to hold and use.

 Beyond that—maybe a distant fourth—is the look and feel.
 It’s nice if the knife is also a pleasure to look at and has some history (and nothing can beat centuries of Japanese history most of our knives carry), since that’ll make you want to use it, and to cook more, which is always a good thing—and as you might suspect, this is also where a lot of the differentiation comes when choosing a price point.

 Here’s good news: You can expect knives to be generally pretty sturdy, even those made in China.
 Unless you’re buying a super inexpensive knife, and as long as you take care of it, you can probably get many years of use out of it.